bepoli/irkernel-hpc/README.md

 ## Usage
 Build the Singularity image and move it to your server/HPC.
-On the server, check the content of `setup.sh`, execute it, then open an `ir` notebook from your Jupyterhub server.
+On the server, check the content of `setup.sh`, edit according to your preferences/needs, execute it, then open an `ir` notebook from your Jupyterhub server.

 ## Troubleshooting
 If the kernel is unable to start, the first thing to check is the kernel.json